ardydedase/amadeus-python/README.rst

 Features
 --------

-* Supports Flights, Hotels and Cars.
+* Supports Flights, Hotels, Cars and CO2 Emissions Data.
-* Tested on Python 2.7 for this release.
+* Tested on Python 2.6, 2.7, 3.3 and 3.4 for this release.

 Installation
 ------------